 Use the following procedures to manually install agents to UNIX and Linux computers.
-The agent packages can be found in the the following folder on a management server - %ProgramFiles%\Microsoft System Center\Operations Manager\Server\AgentManagement\UnixAgents\DownloadedKits after you import the required management packs for the specific version of UNIX/Linux you need to monitor.
-The management pack are available in the Operations Manager installation media, in the \ManagementPacks directory.
+The agent packages can be found in the following folder on a management server - %ProgramFiles%\Microsoft System Center\Operations Manager\Server\AgentManagement\UnixAgents\DownloadedKits after you import the required management packs for the specific version of UNIX/Linux you need to monitor.
+The management packs are available in the Operations Manager installation media in the \ManagementPacks directory.

 The agent is provided as a self-extracting, installable shell script bundle.
 This bundle contains both Debian and RPM packages for each of the agent components and can be installed directly or extracted to retrieve the individual packages.
 Separate bundles are available for x64 and x86 architectures.